meetdomaine/Kit/README.md

 {% endif %}
 ```

 The "global" folder is marked by default as a location to put any global code.
+Global styles are kept in the main stylesheet and not referenced in the snippet.

-Then, the first word in the folder name before "-" maps to the `request.page_type`, and anything else after than point maps to the `template.suffix` Liquid variable.
+For non global styles, the first word in the top level folder name before the "-" character maps to the `request.page_type`, and anything else after than point maps to the `template.suffix` Liquid variable.
 These functionality can be modified by the settings outlined below.

 See below an outline of CSS chunking specific options alongside their default values.